Vishal-The-Nonpareil/java-guide/8.0.Pattern-basics/README.md

 ## Print Star Pattern

-1. No. or lines\
+1. No. or lines

-   a. outer loop --> 4 times
+   a. outer loop --> 5 times

 2. Number of times (i)